 However, despite my (arguably impressive) perseverance and refusal to take the easy option of allowing Pixie to sleep beside me every night – it’s not all rosy.
-Her naps are an altogether different matter.
+Her naps have been an altogether different matter.

-How to Get Your Baby to Nap Every Day
+How to Get Your Baby to Nap Without Being Held

-My solution (aka my confession)?
+My solution (confession)?
 Since she’s been, ooh, six months old probably – she naps in her pushchair.
-Every.
-Single.
-Day.

-But, the purpose of this post is not an invitation for people to gasp in shock at my lackadaisical attitude, or whatever you want to label this situation I’ve implemented out of desperation and continue to go along with.
-(Incidentally, my lack of discipline in terms of getting my young daughter into a bed for her naps is offset by my determination to march until she reaches the land of nod – sometimes I pound the pavements for close to an hour before she quits fighting it.)
+But, the purpose of this post is not an invitation for people to gasp in shock at my lackadaisical attitude, or whatever you want to label this situation I’ve created out of desperation.
+Incidentally, my regret at failing to get my young daughter into a bed for her naps is offset by my proud determination to march until she reaches the land of nod.
+Sometimes I pound the pavements for close to an hour before she quits fighting it.

 If you’ve never heard of it, I’m about to change your life.

-Basically, there’s a ten to fifteen minute period after your child arrives in the land of nod during which you can do pretty much whatever you wish with them – and they will continue to slumber peacefully.
+Basically, there’s a ten to fifteen minute period after your child succumbs to sleep during which you can do pretty much whatever you wish with them – and they will continue to slumber peacefully.
 I’m not endorsing drawing stupid eyebrows on them, but whatever floats your boat.

-The point is, if your infant passes out in the car, so long as you attempt the transfer manoeuvre within The Magic Window – you’re home and dry.
+The point is, if your infant passes out in the car, so long as you attempt the transfer manoeuvre within that magic window – you’re home and dry.
 Essentially, what you’re aiming for is that precious window during which limbs become heavy and do not respond to your touch.
 If you lift an arm and the wrist is limp – THIS is your opportunity.